Is Bipolar Genetic? How To Know If You May Be Genetically At Risk

 If you have or suspect you may have a family history of this disorder, it can be helpful to speak to your doctor about what you can do.
 They may evaluate you for symptoms of bipolar disorder now, help you understand what to look for in the future, and give you tips on lifestyle changes you can make to help prevent onset if you are at risk.
 These changes may include:

 If you have been diagnosed with bipolar disorder, meeting with a therapist regularly is likely part of your treatment plan.
 If you’re showing symptoms of bipolar disorder or another mental health condition, meeting with a healthcare professional for evaluation is recommended.
-If you’re concerned about your risk for developing bipolar disorder or another mental health condition, taking care of your mental health now can be a helpful preventative measure.
+If you’re concerned about your risk of developing bipolar disorder or another mental health condition, taking care of your mental health now can be a helpful preventative measure.
 Therapy is one way to do this.
 With the help of a trained therapist, you can address any past traumas, get help processing your emotions, and learn about self-care strategies you can try to maintain positive mental health.

 Attending traditional, in-person therapy sessions with a therapist is not possible for everyone.
 Some don’t have providers in their area, can’t easily travel to appointments due to a health condition or disability, or can’t receive care for financial reasons.
 In cases like these, online therapy can represent a viable alternative.
-With an online therapy platform like BetterHelp, you can meet with a licensed therapist from the comfort of home or anywhere you have an internet connection, and for a cost that’s comparable to most insurance co-pays.
+With an online therapy platform like BetterHelp, you can meet with a licensed therapist from the comfort of your home or anywhere you have an internet connection, and for a cost that’s comparable to most insurance co-pays.
 Research suggests that online therapy can offer similar benefits to in-person therapy in many cases, so the format you choose is generally up to you.

 Takeaway